Xinmei-Huang/Git_intro/README.md

 ***git remote -v***
 ***git push origin push*** : Or ***git push -u origin push***, "-u" means upstream, next time the location is set to be "origin" directly without typing it.

-***git checkout master*** : change to "master" branch, "master" can be changed to any other "branch".

 -------------------------------------------------------